ed-lau/riana/README.md

     $ pip install tox
     $ tox

-To run the Riana test dataset (a single fraction bovine serum albumin file from a Q-Exactive) and print the result to the home directory:
+To run the RIANA test dataset (a single fraction bovine serum albumin file from a Q-Exactive) and print the result to the home directory:

-    $ python -m riana tests/data/ -u -i 0,1,2,3,4,5 -q 0.1 -r 0.5 -t 10 -o ~/
+    $ python -m riana integrate tests/data/ -u -i 0,1,2,3,4,5 -q 0.1 -r 0.5 -t 10 -o ~/

 ## Processing Datasets